jptafe/LANLadder/README.md

  Admin End - Not Started

 Priorities:
- Make auth robust (research is necessary)
+ Make auth robust (think about using jwt.io)
+ Look at fetch API for file upload
+ Make auth work with Google API